Bragging on Easter

 If we can get over ourselves for 30 seconds, we can see that we are the foolish, weak, base, and despised things that God chose.
 Sorry to burst everyone’s ego bubble, but we aren’t as wonderful as we’d like to believe.

+We serve an amazing God.
 And we can (and should) praise Him all day long.
 We can brag about our Savior.
-In fact, it is commanded in the Bible that we give God glory.
+In fact, the Bible commands us to give God glory.

 Happy Easter! 🙂